 If you are married, your combined contribution limit is restricted to the total of your combined earned income.

-The deadline for Roth IRA contributions for the 2019 tax year is April 17, 2020.
 You don't have to make the entire $6,000 contribution at once—you can make many smaller contributions, as long as the total contributed does not exceed $6,000.